goldbergyoni/nodebestpractices/README.md

 ## ![✔] 5.10.
 Measure and guard the memory usage

 **TL;DR:** Node.js has controversial relationships with memory: the v8 engine has soft limits on memory usage (1.4GB) and there are known paths to leaks memory in Node’s code – thus watching Node’s process memory is a must.
-In small apps you may gauge memory  periodically using shell commands but in medium-large app consider baking your memory watch into a robust monitoring system
+In small apps, you may gauge memory  periodically using shell commands but in medium-large app consider baking your memory watch into a robust monitoring system

 **Otherwise:** Your process memory might leak a hundred megabytes a day like happened in Wallmart